pubeldev/OpenPrintTag/docs_src/README.md

-# Prusa Material Data Format
+# OpenPrintTag

-The Prusa Material Data Format project aims to:
+The OpenPrintTag project aims to:

 1. Specify relevant properties of 3D printing materials (FFF, SLA, ...) and define their standardized terminology, units and data types.
-1. Define a data format for material tags – storing information about materials on their packages (filament spools, resin containers, ...).
+1. Define a data format for NFC tags – storing information about materials on their packages (filament spools, resin containers, ...).

 ### Site map